Post

 • Use parallel agents for exploration, but consolidate changes manually.

-His dotnet security example (LLM pinpointing a long-standing impersonation bug) reinforced that these tools amplify intent—they do not replace judgment.
-I left with a better mental model for when to invite an agent into the loop.
+His dotnet security example (LLM pinpointing a long-standing impersonation bug) reinforced that these tools amplify engineers jumping into large systems to allow them to quickly navigate.

 Adam Terlson: Building Production-Grade Agents